zollerp/RTD-AWF/source/class3/module1/module1.rst

 **Demo Leaked Credentials Check with a Script**

-.. note:: In this demo you can do it without ASM enabled first - Hydra will find credentials and password that worked, and then do it with ASM enabled
+.. note:: In this demo you can do it without ASM enabled first - Hydra will find credentials and password that worked, and then do it with ASM enabled.

 #.
-Remove ASM policy named `LCC` from Virtual Server `Hackazon_protected_virtual` on BIG-IP Instance `BIG-IP 15.1.1 - Leaked Credential Check Demo`.
+Remove ASM policy named ``LCC`` from Virtual Server ``Hackazon_protected_virtual`` on BIG-IP Instance ``BIG-IP 15.1.1 - Leaked Credential Check Demo``.
         #.
 Launch the attack:
         #.
-SSH or use Web Shell of UDF Instance called `kali`.
+SSH or use Web Shell of UDF Instance called ``kali``.
         #.
 Run ``sudo su``.
         #.
 Check you are in directory `/home/ec2-user`, else move to this directory.
         #.
 Launch the Brute Force stuffing attack (be careful, copy paste does not work every time because of the "").